RaymondLoranger/map_sorter/README.md

 ## Installation

-The package can be installed by adding `map_sorter` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `:map_sorter` to your list of dependencies in `mix.exs`:

 ```elixir